sarkarchandan/libcfg/README.md

 This is a simple wrapper over [yaml-cpp](https://github.com/jbeder/yaml-cpp) library to implement a configuration fetcher api.
 This implementation is primarily put together to integrate a simple and reusable mechanism for adding configuration to other C++ applications.
-Hence, it has a reasonably smaller scope compared to full capabilities of `yaml-cpp` and simpler api layer to instantiate the configuration fetcher `cfg::ConfigBase` and a `cfg::ConfigBase::Get<T>` method to fetch configurations for a given key string.
-The key can refer to a root-level configuration a configuration in an arbitrary depth for which individual level segments are assumed to be underscore(_) separated.
+Hence, it has a reasonably smaller scope compared to full capabilities of `yaml-cpp` and simpler api layer to instantiate the configuration fetcher engine `cfg::ConfigBase` and a `cfg::ConfigBase::Get<T>` method to fetch configurations for a given key string.
+The key can refer to a root-level configuration or a configuration in an arbitrary depth for which individual level segments are assumed to be dot(.) separated.
 In this documentation we describe  the usage of the api and integration of the library with [CMake](https://cmake.org/cmake/help/latest/).
 To get acquainted with the feature-rich `yaml-cpp` library please visit [yaml-cpp](https://github.com/jbeder/yaml-cpp) and [yaml-cpp tutorials](https://github.com/jbeder/yaml-cpp/wiki/Tutorial).